Carlos151294/hello-world-api/README.md

+## Overview
+This project illustrates a basic setup on how to serve a hello world api that runs on kubernetes.
+Once the pod containing the web server is running on k8s, given it's exposed via port 80 (default port for localhost), you should be able to see `Hello world` message when navigating to `localhost` throught the browser.

 ### Prerequisites
 - **Kubectl** installed.
 Follow this [docs](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/#install-kubectl-on-macos) for installation instructions.
 - **Kubernetes** cluster installed and running.
 It could via via Docker Desktop (preferred), kind or minikube.
 Follow the Docker Desktop section in this [blog](https://medium.com/@vinoji2005/day-2-setting-up-kubernetes-on-macos-windows-and-ubuntu-0aa72967e901) for installation instructions.